-M locus drives the merle coat patterning that is common to several dog breeds including the Australian Shepherd, Catahoula Leopard Dog, and Shetland Sheepdog, among many others.
+Merle coat pattern testing is included in the Embark for Breeders DNA Kits by testing for the M Locus.
+Merle coat pattern is common to several dog breeds, including the Australian Shepherd, Catahoula Leopard Dog, and Shetland Sheepdog, among many others.
 In Dachshunds, this color pattern is known as “dapple.”

 A tricolor merle Australian Shepherd.

 What is merle at the genetic level?

 Merle arises from a mutation in the pigment gene PMEL (we’ll call this mutation “M*” going forward).
 M* disrupts PMEL expression, leading to mottled or patchy coat pattern.
 Dogs with the “M*m” genotype are likely to appear merle or phantom merle.
 This is when the dog is not obviously merle patterned but has a merle allele; dogs with the “M*M*” genotype are likely to appear merle or double merle.
 Dogs with the “mm” genotype are unlikely to appear merle.

 This has to do with the nature of the M* mutation itself.
 M* is actually a specific type of transposable element (a “jumping gene,” a vestige of a retrotransposable viral element) known as a SINE.
 This SINE has jumped right into a gene involved in coat pigmentation called PMEL, thereby disrupting its function (as described in Clark et al, 2006).
 This is not uncommon–many dog diseases and coat color patterns arise from SINE insertions, such as the saddle tan coat pattern, centronuclear myopathy in Labrador Retrievers, and early retinal degeneration in Norwegian Elkhounds.